andsens/homeshick/README.md

 ```
 printf '\nalias homeshick="$HOME/.homesick/repos/homeshick/home/.homeshick"' >> $HOME/.bashrc
 ```

-You make sure that the alias is available by running `source $HOME/.bashrc` (this reevaluates your startup script).
-Now lets create your first castle to hold this file.
-Use the [generate](#generate) command for that:
+Let's create your first castle to hold this file.
+You use the [generate](#generate) command to do that:
 `homeshick generate dotfiles`.
-This creates an empty castle.
-Now you have to populate it.
+This creates an empty castle, which you can now populate.
-You can put the `.bashrc` file into your newly created castle with `homeshick track dotfiles .bashrc`.
+Put the `.bashrc` file into your `dotfiles` castle with `homeshick track dotfiles .bashrc`.

 Assuming you have a repository at the other end, let's now enter the castle, commit the changes, add your github remote and push to it.